-- (a) An Academic Minus Point should be given for: - (i) arriving to a lesson without the correct equipment to take full part and without a note from home; - (ii) being "off task" during a lesson after receiving a warning from a teacher; - (b) Academic Minus Points should be entered into iSAMS as soon as practicable.
+- (a) An Academic Minus Point should be given for academic misbehaviour, such as: - (i) arriving to a lesson without the correct equipment to take full part and without a note from home; - (ii) being "off task" during a lesson after receiving a warning from a teacher; - (iii) this list is not exhaustive. - (b) Academic Minus Points should be entered into iSAMS as soon as practicable.